sntruong12/tribute-project/README.md

 This is a tribute page for Anthony Bourdain.
 The purpose/objectives of the project is to strengthen the following skill sets:
  - HTML
- - Learning Grid CSS
+ - Grid CSS for responsive design
- - Use JS to interact with Twitter API and Instagram API
+ - Node.JS to streamline interacting with APIs such as Twitter and Instagram
  - Use JS for DOM manipulation